Bobby Witt Jr. Player Props: Royals vs. Rays

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with a slugging percentage of .428, fueled by 27 extra-base hits.
+- Witt Jr. leads Kansas City in slugging percentage (.429) thanks to 28 extra-base hits.

-- He has hit a long ball in 11 games this season (14.7%), leaving the park in 3.7% of his chances at the plate.

-- Witt Jr. has had an RBI in 24 games this year (32.0%), including six multi-RBI outings (8.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Witt Jr. has driven in a run in 25 games this season (32.9%), including seven games with more than one RBI (9.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.